Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

         namespace:"luigis_mansion", //The item namespace.
         id:"null" //The item ID.
     },
-    blackout:0b, //Whether the mansion is currently in the blackout. dead_players:[], //Player UUIDs that have died.
+	no_collect_animation: [], //Item IDs which do not result in the collect item animation and dialog; they're not frozen during the dialog (unless 3DS Remake add-on is installed) blackout:0b, //Whether the mansion is currently in the blackout. dead_players:[], //Player UUIDs that have died.
     ghosts_caught:[], //The mansion-local ghosts caught by player list, see save data documentation for more info, has additional uuid field to identify the player.
 Does not include boos object.